 Seed bank and crafts materials dispensary

-Transfer vinyl recordings to CD format
+Transfer of vinyl recordings to CD-ROM

 CML patrons can now back-up their irreplaceable vinyl records free of charge.

 Patrons can now have documents notarized without charge.

 A growing selection, with the most recent arrivals on the shelves in front of the check-out counter.
 Let Jeff know if there is something missing you would like to see.